freelunchtheorem/Conditional_Density_Estimation/README.md

 * **Statistical divergences:** KL-divergence, JS-divergence, Hellinger distance
 * **Percentiles and expected shortfall**

-For the parametric models (MDN, KMN, NF), we recommend the used of noise regularization which supperted in our implementation.
+For the parametric models (MDN, KMN, NF), we recommend the usage of noise regularization which is supported by our implementation.
 For details, we refer to the paper [Noise Regularization for Conditional Density Estimation](https://arxiv.org/abs/1907.08982).

 ## Installation